meeech/kidcut/README.md

     * expose more output options
     * can run more cutters at once to speed up process?
     * generate time-code mappings from old to new
-## MAYBE

-    * Suppress cleanup behaviour? is it useful to have the pieces remaining?